gdams/openjdk-build/README.md

 although you can also look at the [dockerfile generator](https://github.com/AdoptOpenJDK/openjdk-build/blob/master/docker/dockerfile-generator.sh) for a list of required packages for Ubuntu.

-Once you've got all of the prerequisites installed, clone this openjdk-build repository (`git clone https://github.com/AdoptOpenJDK/openjdk-build` and kick off a build a follows with this script.
+Once you've got all of the prerequisites installedsasassas, clone this openjdk-build repository (`git clone https://github.com/AdoptOpenJDK/openjdk-build` and kick off a build a follows with this script.
 The `-J` parameter specifies the "boot JDK" which should generally be one major version prior to the one